github9175/SimpleDatabase/README.md

 # Simple Database

 ## Introduction
-This is a basic database management system called SimpleDB, a course project taken from Berkeley CS deparment's Intro to Database System (https://sites.google.com/site/cs186fall2013/homeworks).
+This is a basic database management system called SimpleDB, a course project from Berkeley CS deparment's Intro to Database System (https://sites.google.com/site/cs186fall2013/homeworks).
 It provides several basic functions like a buffer pool, a query optimizer and concurrency control.

 ## Architecture
 SimpleDB consists of: